hadley/adv-r/Functional-programming.md

 integrate(f(sin(x) ^ 2), 0, pi)
 ```

 I'm not still sure whether I like this style or not, but it sure is compact!
+Other similar ideas are implemented in `gsubfn::fn()` and `ptools::fun()`.

 Like all functions in R, anoynmous functions have `formals()`, a `body()`, and a parent `environment()`: